DeepLearningClub/1stDeepLearningSeminar/README.md

 * [see slides](http://www.slideshare.net/gdumas/whole-brain-simulations-and-the-discrepancysimilarity-between-artificial-natural-neural-networks)

 ## Questions
-If you have any question, please discuss on the slack: https://deeplearningclub.slack.com
+If you have any question, please discuss on slack: https://deeplearningclub.slack.com